PrinsWillem/castle_game_project/README.md

 **The goal is to be the first to build your castle**.

 To ensure your victory you must complete **2 objectives**:
-1. Gathering all necessary material cards (Money, Wood, Stone, Mortar, Labour);
+1. Amassing 20 points or more with the tool cards;
-2. Amassing 20 points or more with the tool cards.
+2. Gathering all necessary material cards (Money, Wood, Stone, Mortar, Labour).

 Your opponent can also **sabotage** your material cards by using an **attack card**.
 These attacks are:
 - Bankruptcy to sabotage Money;